-Quick Coding assigns the last used code to the current data segment.
-This is an efficient method for the consecutive coding of segments using the most recently used code.
+Applying the last used code(s) to the current data segment is an efficient method for the consecutive coding of segments.

-Highlight a data segment or click on an existing quotation.
+- Highlight a data segment or click on an existing quotation. - Right click and select Add Last Used Codes from the context menu.